buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC1918 addresses, and may or may not use some form of NAT.
 However, this document makes no comment or recommendation on how ULAs are used, or on the use of NAT in an IPv6 network.

-## Operational Issues Regarding Preference for IPv4 addresses over ULAs
+## Operational Issues Regarding Precedence for IPv4 addresses over ULAs

 With multi-addressing being the norm for IPv6, more so where nodes are dual-stack, the ability for a node to pick an appropriate address pair for communication is very important.

 Where getaddrinfo() as referenced in {{RFC3493}}, or a comparable API is used, the sorting behavior should take into account both the source addresses of the requesting node as well as the destination addresses returned, and sort the candidate address pairs following the procedures defined in RFC6724.

-The current default policy table leads to preference for use of IPv6 GUAs over IPv4 globals, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
+The current default policy table leads to precedence for use of IPv6 GUAs over IPv4 globals, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
 This helps in allowing sites to phase out IPv4 as its evidenced use becomes ever lower.

-However, there are two issues with preference, or rather non-preference, for ULAs as originally defined in RFC6724.
+However, there are two issues with precedence, or rather non-precedence, for ULAs as originally defined in RFC6724.

 One is that the same default policy table also puts IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses, such that IPv4-IPv4 address pairs are favored over ULA-ULA address pairs.
 For many site operators this behavior will be counter-intuitive, given the IPv6 GUA preference, and may create difficulties with respect to planning, operational, and security implications for environments where ULA addresses are used in IPv4/IPv6 dual-stack network scenarios.
 The expected default prioritization of known-local IPv6 traffic over IPv4 by default, as happens with IPv6 GUA addresses, does not happen for ULAs.